Editor’s Note: This story was updated in September 2023 to keep it fresh.

 - Humans are good at spotting cancer by looking at patterns in cells.
+AI has made tremendous progress, however using AI for treatment has been complicated.
 But a new AI tool, ReceptorNet, can supplement human theragnosis by identifying the subtle differences in those patterns to inform better treatment decisions.

 - ReceptorNet was developed in collaboration between Salesforce and Dr. David Agus at the Lawrence J. Ellison Institute for Transformative Medicine of USC.

 - ReceptorNet could make treatment less expensive and more readily available, particularly in developing countries.

 Imagine being a doctor and having a precocious resident permanently by your side, giving you brilliant insight into disease and helping you to identify the best treatment path for your patients.

 A team at Salesforce Research believes this scenario is closer to reality than you might think, as a result of a series of exciting developments in AI vision technology and machine learning.

 Breast cancer affects more than two million women worldwide each year, with around one in eight women in the United States developing breast cancer over the course of their lifetime.
 There were also 2,550 new cases of breast cancer in men in the U.S. in 2018.
 Alarmingly, rates of breast cancer are increasing in nearly every region globally.